-- 350 people attended Ferd's 6th annual SosEnt Conference.
-The feedback received was very positive
+- 300 people attended Ferd's SosEnt Conference, with very positive feedback received

-Developing a market for social entrepreneurs in Norway is slow process, and the market continues to be immature.
+Developing a market for social entrepreneurs in Norway is a slow process.
 What is needed is more investors and customers in both the private and public sectors brave enough to try out new solutions.
-The companies we come across that have innovative ideas on social benefits are either at a very early stage or are in the process of setting up.
-Few traditional investors consider companies of this type.
-Most social entrepreneurs have a relatively low earnings potential in financial terms, meaning they require unconventional investors, specifically ‘social first’ investors primarily interested in the social effect that the company can create.
-We believe that several of our companies can grow over the long term into sound financial investments, but this requires time and patience.
+The companies we come across that have innovative ideas on social impact are either at a very early stage or are in the process of setting up.
+Few traditional investors are interested in companies of this type.

-We have clearly noticed that both investors that traditionally have sought financial returns only and those that have traditionally made impact investments (families, foundations etc.) are increasingly considering investments in social entrepreneurs.
+We have noticed that both investors that have traditionally only sought financial returns and those that have traditionally been interested only in social impact (families, foundations etc.) are increasingly considering investments in social entrepreneurs.

 The Alumni portfolio

 The objective for all our investments is that the social entrepreneurs in the portfolio should become financially self-sufficient over a period of 3-6 years.
-Our social entrepreneurs are given the opportunity of transferring to the Alumni portfolio when our active agreements with them come to an end.
+Our social entrepreneurs are given the opportunity of transferring to the Alumni portfolio when our active involvments with them come to an end.
 Alumni companies attend the events we hold two or three times a year for all our portfolio companies and keep us updated about their financial and social results.
-Forskerfabrikken, the Pøbel Project and Trivselsleder transferred to the Alumni portfolio in 2015.
-The other companies in the Alumni portfolio are Gatemagasinet Asfalt, Ungt Entreprenørskap, Unicus and Gladiator/Aball1.
+The Change Factory (Forandringsfabrikken), Monsterbedriften and Lyk-z & daughters transferred to the Alumni portfolio in 2016, while Unicus moved in the opposite direction (from the Alumni portfolio to the active portfolio).
+The other companies in the Alumni portfolio are Gatemagasinet Asfalt, Junior Achievement – Young Enterprise Norway (Ungt Entreprenørskap), Scientist Factory (Forskerfabrikken), the Pøbelprosjektet, Trivselsleder and Gladiator.
 We are incredibly proud of what these companies have achieved.

-2015 again saw Johan, Katinka and Øyvind deliver numerous talks and presentations both in Norway and abroad.
-We have continued our regular ‘Open House’ meetings, and five 2-hour thematic events were held in 2015 in Ferd’s offices at Lysaker.
-The meetings are open to anyone who wants to learn about social entrepreneurship and engage in dialogue with Ferd.
-30 people attended our ‘Open House’ events in 2015.
+In 2016 Johan, Katinka and the rest of the Ferd SE team delivered more than 60 presentations in Norway and abroad.
+We have continued our regular ‘Open House’ meetings, and five meetings were held in 2016.
+These meetings last for two hours and are held at Ferd’s offices in Lysaker, with invitations sent out online and on social media.
+Anyone who wants to learn about social entrepreneurship and to engage in dialogue with Ferd SE can attend.
+Around 55 people attended our ‘Open House’ events in 2016.

 Social entrepreneurship is a growth area internationally, and the field is attracting increasing interest in Norway.
 Ferd SE is regularly approached by a large number of parties looking to learn from our experience in the field and to collaborate with us on potential projects.
 We willingly share what we have learned, both by giving talks and by meeting interested parties directly.
 We have chosen to prioritise the use of our resources on teams and individuals where we think there is good potential for practical action and benefits that will further the cause of social entrepreneurship.